Import Vector Data

 10

-If you deploy Vector as a process on a cloud server, you can use the File (opens new window) module to collect logs from a specified path.
-Taking the /var/log/
+If you deploy Vector as a process on a cloud server, you can use the File (opens new window) module to obtain logs from a specified path.
+Using /var/log/ as an example:

 sources: